hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 * `delete_behavior` - (Optional) The deletion behavior when the crawler finds a deleted object.
 Valid values: `LOG`, `DELETE_FROM_DATABASE`, or `DEPRECATE_IN_DATABASE`.
 Defaults to `DEPRECATE_IN_DATABASE`.
 * `update_behavior` - (Optional) The update behavior when the crawler finds a changed schema.
 Valid values: `LOG` or `UPDATE_IN_DATABASE`.
 Defaults to `UPDATE_IN_DATABASE`.

+### Lake Formation Configuration

+* `account_id` - (Optional) Required for cross account crawls.
+For same account crawls as the target data, this can ommited.
+* `use_lake_formation_credentials` - (Optional) Specifies whether to use Lake Formation credentials for the crawler instead of the IAM role credentials.

 ### Lineage Configuration